What WellStar MCG is now doing to reduce high flu cases

 “Children under the age of 18 years of age should not go above the second floor on the adult hospital or children’s hospital or in patient care areas unless they are patients themselves or if they’re attending a clinic visit within the hospital,” WellStar MCG Chief Medical Officer Dr. Thad Wilkins said.

-In December, the rising flu cases in both Georgia and South Carolina, were so high, resulting in hospital stays and deaths for many people who contracted respiratory illnesses.
+In December, the rising flu cases in both Georgia and South Carolina resulted in hospital stays and deaths for many people who contracted respiratory illnesses.

 “We’ve got medication that, if you start early, will shut down the virus from replicating.
 So, if you’ve got these symptoms– more than just replicating– if you’ve got the flu, get tested, call your doctor and start on some of these medications,” Professor of Medicine at Wellstar MCG Dr. Rodger McArthur said.